giovanni-venturelli/sophia/core/injector/README.md

 component level or globally (root), and injections happen automatically.

 Core pieces:
-- `App\Injector\Injector` — the DI container and resolver
+- `Sophia\Injector\Injector` — the DI container and resolver
-- `App\Injector\Injectable` — class attribute to declare a service as injectable
+- `Sophia\Injector\Injectable` — class attribute to declare a service as injectable
-- `App\Injector\Inject` — property attribute to request a dependency on components
+- `Sophia\Injector\Inject` — property attribute to request a dependency on components
-- `App\Component\Component` — component attribute that declares template and local `providers`
+- `Sophia\Component\Component` — component attribute that declares template and local `providers`
-- `App\Component\ComponentProxy` — builds component instances and performs property injection
+- `Sophia\Component\ComponentProxy` — builds component instances and performs property injection

 Quick navigation